 - Later in the game, the Beast of Ichor Mountain, really the corrupted form of the King of Hearts, can also qualify.
 The Bard, and the player, first spy the beast watching them with glowing purple eyes from atop a crag in the background, unmoving, before it vanishes in a burst of static.
 Throughout the level, the beast hides, but makes its presence known every so often in the form of its eyes peering out from the darkness.

-- The Woobie: The Bard himself whenever he gets depressed, namely after realizing that the Angel didn't expect him to get so far and thought he would have given up by the time he reached the third overseer, and when confessing his feelings of being jealous and sad about how the current hero is cruelly acting to the Overseers.
-Doesn't help that you actually see him force a pained smile on his face whenever he is looking at his mother during the former BSOD moment.
+- The Woobie: The Bard themself whenever they get depressed, namely after realizing that the Angel didn't expect them to get so far and thought they would have given up by the time they reached the third overseer, and when confessing their feelings of being jealous and sad about how the current hero is cruelly acting to the Overseers.
+Doesn't help that you actually see them force a pained smile onto their face whenever they are looking at their mother during the former BSOD moment.

 - Hala definitely falls under this as well, dying in a desperate attempt to reach the enemy kingdom and convince them to stop the war, only to accidentally speed it up.
 Even when she gets the chance to spread her message to the enemy kingdom and beg her mother to stop the war, they both ignored her cries and elected to continue fighting.